 Persuasive email pitching to journalists

 When I talk with journalists many of them groan at the thought of some of the approaches they have received from PR people trying to pitch news angles.
-From my own experience, I recommend the following:
+From experience, I recommend the following actions for best results:

 You are supplying a professionally packaged information product that helps the journalist to do their job.
 You are not asking for a favor and should never beg.

 Do your research

 This is probably the most important point of all.
 Firstly, understand the topic you want to plug, so do your research on the topic.
 You need to find the story angle before you sell it to media.
 Media relations comprises 95% preparation and 5% execution.

 Don’t be content to work with marketing hype that has been handed to you as background information.
 Insist on learning more about the topic.
 Ask questions so you get your mind around it.
 You might like to Google the topic to see what is being said on the internet.